Shiphero/envhero/README.md

 envhero create -o env_var_catalog.json --exclude-dir tests --exclude-dir .venv
 ```

+<span style="color:red">NOTE</span>: This command generates a complete catalog of environment variables, inferring tags based on the folder where the application is stored.
+To prevent these tags from being inferred, use `--no-auto-tag`.

 Output:

 ```
 Scanning codebase for os.environ.get calls...
 Found 15 environment variable usages in 7 files